GermainGirndt/TodayILearned/JavaScript/Frameworks/node_using_multiple_routes.md

 ## Server file
 ```
 import express from 'express';

-// ./ because it's in the same directory as the server
+// './' stands for same directory as the server
 import routes from './routes';

 const app = express();